SHOBUsi/two-tier-pki-windows-server/README.md

-# Two-Tier PKI on Windows Server — SELDOM Lab
+# Two-Tier PKI on Windows Server

-> MSc Cyber Security coursework: design and deploy a two-tier Microsoft Public Key Infrastructure (PKI) on Windows Server, terminating a TLS-protected web service for a fictional organisation called **SELDOM**.
+> MSc Cyber Security coursework: design and deploy a two-tier Public Key Infrastructure (PKI) on Windows Server, terminating a TLS-protected web service for a fictional organisation called **SELDOM**.

-**Module:** LD7007 Networks Security · Northumbria University · MSc Cyber Security **Assignment type:** Group coursework (30% of module mark) **Lead author (this repository):** Soriful Islam Shoaib — implementation contributor

 ---

 ## What this project demonstrates

-A working two-tier Microsoft PKI built end-to-end in a virtualised Windows Server environment.
+A working two-tier PKI built end-to-end in a virtualised Windows Server environment.
 The proof that everything works is a domain-joined browser loading `https://www.seldom.test` with a valid HTTPS padlock and the full certificate chain `seldom-ROOT-CA-CA → seldom-DOMAINCONTROLER-CA-1 → www.seldom.test`.

 ![Final HTTPS proof: www.seldom.test loaded with full certificate chain](screenshots/04-web-server/04-final-https-proof.png)